Mohd-Sayeedul-Hoda/melog/content/pages/about.md

 ---

 ##### Hi there, I am **Mohd Sayeedul Hoda**
 I am 24 years old.
-I am grateful to experience this universe and I also like footbal.
+I am grateful to experience this universe and I also like football.
 Currently in process of figuring out to what do with my life.

 I am fullstack developer.
 My go to tech stack in Go, React(.tsx), Postgres, Redis and a VPS.